-The global accretion asymmetry is maintained by anisotropic neutrino heating in the gain layer behind the stalled SN shock, because $\bar{\nu}e$ leave the neutrinosphere with higher mean energy than $\nu_e$ .
-Therefore, neutrino heating is stronger on the side of lower lepton-number flux, despite the nearly isotropic energy flux of $\nu_e$ plus $\bar{\nu}e$ .
+The global accretion asymmetry is maintained by

+anisotropic neutrino heating in the gain layer behind the stalled SN shock, because $\bar{\nu}e$ leave the neutrinosphere with higher mean energy than ν_e .
+Therefore, neutrino heating is stronger on the side of lower lepton-number flux, despite the nearly isotropic energy flux of ν_e plus $\bar{\nu}e$.
 Stronger neutrino heating enhances convective overturn in the postshock layer, pushes the shock to a larger stagnation radius and thus produces a dipolar deformation of the shock surface.
-This shock deformation in turn deflects the accretion flow falling through the shock and, in the time-averaged sense, amplifies the accretion flux to the hemisphere of the PNS facing away from the greater shock radius (Fig. 14).
+This shock deformation in turn deflects the accretion flow falling through the shock and, in the time-averaged sense, amplifies the accretion flux to the hemisphere of the PNS facing away from the greater shock radius (Fig. 15).

-Anisotropic neutrino heating therefore establishes a feed-back mechanism between the neutrino-emission asymmetry on one side and shock deformation and accretion asymmetry on the other.
+Anisotropic neutrino heating therefore establishes a feedback mechanism between the neutrino-emission asymmetry on one side and shock deformation and accretion asymmetry on the other.
 It thus mediates a complex, mutual dependence between lepton-number transport by neutrino fluxes and convection inside the PNS on the one hand and anisotropic convective overturn in the gain layer on the other.
-This feedback, which involves neutrinos as crucial players, allows the global dipolar asymmetry to become a self-sustained phenomenon, which exists in quasi-stationary conditions over many dynamical timescales despite the presence of vigorous and highly time-dependent convective overturn in the postshock region and even through phases of violent SASI activity.
+This feedback, which involves neutrinos as crucial players, allows the global dipolar asymmetry to become a self-sustained phenomenon, which exists in stable conditions over many dynamical timescales despite the presence of vigorous and highly time-dependent convective overturn in the postshock region and even through phases of violent SASI activity.
 Stochastic fluctuations of this convective overturn or of the convection in the PNS mantle are probably responsible for initiating the development of the hemispheric asymmetry.
 The convective SN core seems to be generically unstable against such a dipolar mode of asymmetry.
+LESA and SASI are independent phenomena, but the latter can influence the former in a complex manner, depending on the relative orientations of the associated vector directions.